informagi/caos-19/README.md

 2) Query + fulltext search task descriptions, based on the tasks at Kaggle
 3) Query + domain-specific task model

-## Fulltext rerank
-Create a doc2vec model based on the paper abstracts and the task descriptions.
-Then find out which papers are closest to which tasks.
-An incoming query is automagically classified into a task, and search results are reranked based on the doc2vec distance of those docs to the current task.

-## Task-model
-We did a task-analysis to create a faceted task model.
-For each facet a reranking function will be defined.
-Incoming queries will be manually classified into this model, and we compare if this improves our results.

 ## What's here
 prep.py - reads in/cleans the files and indexes them.
 I used elastic for convenience - should change to Anserini
 helpers.py - helps prep.py